salwil/conversational_agent_for_medical_dialogues/README.md

 - All three columns are mandatory fields.
 - The csv columns are delimited by tabulator quote character is `"`
-- You can work with the default inventory of mental states and empathic phrases or you can add, remove and change entries,
+- You can work with the default inventory of mental states and empathic phrases or you can add, remove and change entries, but make sure, there is at least one entry in the file and that you do not delete the file.
+Otherwise the system may behave unpredictable

+### Add questions that ask for more details
+- Empathic phrases have to be added in the `src/repository/data` folder in a csv file called `more_detail_questions.csv`.
+- The first column contains the question in English, the second column contains the corresponding empathic phrase in German
+- Both columns are mandatory fields.
+- The csv columns are delimited by tabulator quote character is `"`
-- but make sure, there is at least one entry in the file and that you do not delete the file.
-Otherwise the system crashes.
+- You can work with the default inventory of more-detail questions or you can add, remove and change entries, but make sure, there is at least one entry in the file and that you do not delete the file.
+Otherwise the system may behave unpredictable

 ### Add topic questions
 - Topic questions have to be added in the `src/repository/data` folder in a csv file called `questions_for_topics_x.csv`,